azer/new-list/README.md

 ## new-list

-Same as the native Array except lists have a minimalistic [pub/sub](http://github.com/azer/new-pubsub) interface that lets you subscribe to all changes on arrays.
+Same as the native Array except that it has a [pub/sub](http://github.com/azer/new-pubsub) interface that lets you subscribe to all changes.

 ```js
 todo = List('Buy milk', 'Take shower')